 Responsiveness is not used to classify seizures, but it can be useful as a descriptor.
 Responsiveness can be intact or impaired whether awareness is impaired or not.

 In generalized-onset seizures, seizures originate in networks in both hemispheres.
 Awareness is usually impaired, and consciousness is usually lost.

 Generalized-onset seizures are classified as motor and nonmotor (absence) seizures.
 (However, nonmotor seizures may involve motor activity.)
 In generalized-onset motor seizures, motor activity is usually bilateral from the onset.
 When bilateral onset of motor activity is asymmetric, determining whether onset is focal or generalized may be difficult.

 Generalized-onset motor seizures may be further classified by type of seizure:

 Clonic seizures (sustained rhythmic jerking)

-Tonic seizures (stiffening without rhythmic jerking)
+Tonic seizures (generalized stiffening involving all limbs and without rhythmic jerking)

 Atonic seizures (loss of muscle tone)